-In general, potatoes are a cool weather crop and prefer cool, moist conditions.
+In general, potatoes are a cool-weather crop and prefer cool, moist conditions.
 It’s best to choose local varieties to plant as these will do best in your climate.
 Depending on the variety you choose, the potatoes can take 75 to 190 days to reach maturity.
 Maturity in a potato plant is when the roosts or tubers have reached an edible size.

 Preparing the Potato Towers

-Roll the wire into a cylinder and secure the ends with plastic ties or use the ends for wire itself for this purpose.
+Roll the wire into a cylinder and secure the ends with plastic ties or use the ends for wiring itself for this purpose.
 Keep your potato tower in a spot that gets afternoon sun.
 To begin preparations for planting the potatoes, line the bottom of the potato tower with straw and then add a layer of soil.
 This should be about one foot high.